Privacy Policy

 4. In-app feedback

-If you send feedback from within the app (Settings → feedback), what you submit is sent directly to us at our feedback endpoint.
+If you send feedback from within the app (Settings → About → Send feedback), what you submit is sent directly to us at our feedback endpoint.
 It is only sent when you choose to submit feedback.

 - What is sent: the category you pick (bug, feature, or other), your message, and basic context about your install — app version, platform, operating system, distribution channel, locale, and build.